AnEvilPenguin/CSA-ConsoleMathsGame/README.md

 An implementation of the initial tutorial from 'The C Sharp Academy'.

-I will not be accepting any pull requests.
+I will not be accepting any pull requests to this repository.